PlanX-Universe/D2F/README.md

 **Agents**

-The performers of actions in AI planning systems.
+The performers of actions in the AI planning system.
 They are categorised into _Human Agents_ (e.g., building occupants) and _Components_ (e.g., devices, robots, or software). _Components_ vary by _Type_ and _Controllability_, with _Controllable_ ones being directly managed and _Uncontrollable_ ones being influenced by external factors.
 In uncertain environments, agent _Behaviour_ is shaped by _Risk Tolerance_ (risk-seeking, risk-averse, or risk-neutral) and _Trust_ in the system. _Risk tolerance_ can be _Dynamic_, adjusting based on conditions like resource availability, or _Static_, remaining unchanged.

 **Constrains**